 First Saturday in December

-Hometown Celebration kicks off the holiday season with a historic Old Town holiday celebration, artisans’ fair and market, hayrides with Santa, dining, shopping and the annual Holiday Tree Lighting Ceremony with a hot cocoa and a community sing-along.
+Hometown Celebration kicks off the holiday season with a historic Old Town holiday celebration, artisans’ fair and market, choir performances, trolley rides, kids crafts & activities fair, pictures with Santa, dining, shopping and the annual Holiday Tree Lighting Ceremony with a dance performance, hot cocoa and a community sing-along.